cmss13-devs/web/rules.md

 - The Queen can banish Xenos who fail to uphold these standards and expectations - banish cannot be used as a joke.
 - The Queen cannot use banish for clear mechanical advantage - such as banishing xenos that are in containment, in order to reclaim larva.
 - The Queen can de-evolve someone if they want to add a certain caste, however, it must make sense in character - only having one type of T3 would not fulfil this criteria.

+### Shipside Xenomorphs

+- Xenomorphs should not be rushing to get onto the dropship before second drop.
+- While shipside xenomorphs can do almost everything they like once they get shipside they aren't allowed to attack people who just got out of cryo and are getting their gear.

 ## Predator Roleplay Standards